 The Complaint seeks permanent injunctive relief against the alleged anti-competitive and tortious conduct of the defendants, and seeks economic and punitive damages from the defendants.
-The matter is in the early stages of proceedings before the U.S. District court.

-With respect to the legal proceedings against the Company and defendants described above, such litigation is still in its preliminary stages and the final outcome, including our liability, if any, with respect to such litigation, is uncertain.
-At present, the Company is unable to estimate a reasonably possible range of loss, if any, that may result from such litigation.
-If an unfavorable outcome were to occur in the litigation described above, the impact could be material to our business, financial condition, or results of operations.
+The U.S. litigation is in its preliminary stages, but proceedings have been stayed pending the outcome of settlement negotiations described below.
+If settlement is not achieved, the final outcome, including our liability, if any, with respect to the U.S. litigation, is uncertain.
+At present, the Company is unable to estimate a reasonably possible range of loss, if any, that may result from the U.S. litigation.
+If an unfavorable outcome were to occur in the U.S. litigation, the impact could be material to our business, financial condition, or results of operations.

-In addition, it is not possible to determine the maximum potential amount under any indemnification provisions under the terms and conditions of applicable Bylaws, Certificates or Articles of Incorporation, agreements or applicable law due to the limited history of prior indemnification claims and the preliminary stages of the litigation.
+In addition, it is not possible to determine the maximum potential amount under any indemnification provisions or obligations to the applicable parties under the terms and conditions of applicable Bylaws, Certificates or Articles of Incorporation, agreements or applicable law due to the limited history of prior indemnification claims and the preliminary stages of the U.S. litigation.